alex4108/Approova/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the project
-1. Create your feature branch, branching from `develop` (`git checkout -b feature/AmazingFeature develop`)
+1. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 1. Make changes, and update `CHANGELOG.md` to describe them.
 1. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 1. Push to the branch (`git push origin feature/AmazingFeature`)